Joshua-Roe/Joshua-Roe.github.io/resume.md

 ## Joshua Roe

 ---
-I am a hard-working and motivated Robotics Systems Engineer Student furthering my career in robotics.
+I am a hard-working and motivated Robotics Systems Engineer furthering my career in robotics.
 I have a versatile skillset including production of mechanical and electrical systems.
 I have experience in programming and debugging for ROS-based systems with a focus on mobile robotics and manipulation.

 ---
 ### Education